The Luminaries: Astrology

 While planning the novel, Catton discovered there had been a triple conjunction in Sagittarius at the time the novel was set."As I tracked it over the year, I could see that certain planets were following each other and it set me to thinking about how I could put that into a story.
 Mercury, which is a planet that governs reason, was following just behind all the other players of the action.
-So I could build this narrative that the person who is trying to unravel the mysteries is one step behind it all."Catton used star charts from Sky and Telescope and the program Stellarium to reconstruct the night sky over the novel's time frame.
-She had up to that time had only a rudimentary understanding of astrology, but in the course of writing The Luminaries became "slightly obsessed"."I like to think of the zodiac as having a lot in common with the Greek pantheon: less of a thing to be believed in, and more of a repository of cultural knowledge and history that is archetypal, and mythic, and responsive to close study."Each of the twelve men who comprise the council in the first chapter of the book is a "stellar" character, associated with one of the twelve signs of the zodiac.
+So I could build this narrative that the person who is trying to unravel the mysteries is one step behind it all."Catton used star charts from Sky and Telescope and the programme Stellarium to reconstruct the night sky over the novel's time frame.
+At that point, she had only a rudimentary understanding of astrology, but during the process of writing The Luminaries, she became "slightly obsessed"."I like to think of the zodiac as having a lot in common with the Greek pantheon: less of a thing to be believed in, and more of a repository of cultural knowledge and history that is archetypal, and mythic, and responsive to close study."Each of the twelve men who constitute the council in the first chapter of the book is a "stellar" character, associated with one of the twelve signs of the zodiac.
 The title of a chapter in which one of these men plays a major role invariably bears that man's sign.
 These titles also reflect the true positions of the planets or stars on the given dates.
 Each chapter contains a mini heading that offers a gist for what the chapter will entail.